vjmadrid/workspace-infraestructure-lab/docker/dev-mock-server/README.md

 Mount docker containers with different API display allowing the boot with own or external configuration files

+* Each microservice generates an embedded h2 database that simulates the behavior od the real database

 Note: applications will use memory resources

 **dev-mock-server-with-infra-embedded**